mipmip/mipmip/README.md

 #### Soon to be open sourced

-- [PDF Letterhead](https://pdfletterhead.net/) - Mac app for add letterheads to PDF documents
+- [PDF Letterhead](https://pdfletterhead.net/) - Mac app for add letterheads to PDF documents.
+- [Liszt](http://liszt.munstermade.com/) - Upload images in the cloud for Markdown.